2019 NACTA Crops Team

-MANHATTAN, Kan. – The Kansas State University Crops Team enjoyed a successful spring season at the North American Colleges and Teachers of Agriculture (NACTA) Judging Conference held recently at Murray State University in Murray, Kentucky.
+MANHATTAN, Kan. – The Kansas State University Crops Team earned top awards at the North American Colleges and Teachers of Agriculture Judging Conference held recently at Murray State University in Murray, Kentucky.
 Six students participated in three events, placing first in both the crops contest and precision agriculture contest, and second in the knowledge bowl.

 Kevin Donnelly is at 785-532-5402 or email@example.com